ddyjis/CMT212/Report.md

 #### Geo Data

 With reference to this [blog](http://www.tnoda.com/blog/2013-12-07), I converted the shapefile to TopoJSON format which could be easily passed to JavaScript.
-I create my own TopoJSON from shapefile instead of using pre-existing JSON files because I have higher freedom in manipulating the JSON file like I can exclude Anatartica during convertion using the code
+I <u>create my own TopoJSON</u> from shapefile instead of using pre-existing JSON files because I have higher freedom in manipulating the JSON file like I can exclude Anatartica during convertion using the code

 ```bash
 ogr2ogr -f GeoJSON -where "su_a3 <> 'ATA'" countries.json ne_10m_admin_0_map_units.shp